Are you a manager or a leader? Here is the simple question to help you see: Are you trying to move things forward or are you trying to stabilize them?

 Grow your Emotional Intelligence, grow your leadership

 When you work on your emotional intelligence, you work on your leadership.
 When you are better able to recognize, understand, and manage your emotions the way you lead will change, for the better.
+Learn more about emotional intelligence in my book Mastering Confidence: Reach Your Leadership Potential by Awakening Your Inner Guidance System.
+In it, you'll discover a system that you can use in your already busy days, to become more emotionally intelligent and confident!

 All of us have done the mindless clicking from our inbox to Facebook, back to our inbox.
 It’s not Facebook’s fault.
 We got distracted long before social media existed.